Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Threat Model

-The taxonomy is organized by impact domain: security threats address authentication, supply chain, and operational integrity.
+The taxonomy is organized based on impact domains: security threats address authentication \& access control, supply chain \& ecosystem integrity, and operational integrity \& reliability.
 This structure ensures clarity, avoids redundancy, and aligns with established models such as STRIDE and the CIA triad.
-The Authentication \& Access Control group of attacks undermines the reliability of agent identity, credential validation, and access enforcement, which are the foundation of secure collaboration across protocols.
-The Supply Chain \& Ecosystem Integrity group compromises the integrity of AI ecosystem artifacts and update chains, mirroring modern supply-chain risks in decentralized ecosystems.
+The Authentication \& Access Control group of attacks undermines the reliability of agent identity, credential validation, and access enforcement.
+The Supply Chain \& Ecosystem Integrity group compromises the integrity of AI ecosystem artifacts and update chains.
 And the Operational Integrity \& Reliability group targets the stable execution and interpretation of tasks across dynamic agent networks, affecting integrity, availability, and coordination reliability.
 The taxonomy is shown in Figure \ref{fig: Taxonomy}.
-The summarization of all the attacks is provided in Table \ref{tab:security-threats}.